anthonyrota/awaken/www/docs/introduction.md

-scenarios, the problem with them is that the transformation of such iterators (both synchronous and asynchronous), combined with the managing of their associated subscriptions (for example, cleaning up every event listener you subscribed to, or closing all of the files you opened a connection to) **can easily become difficult to manage and can grow out of control easily without a solid framework to build around**.
+scenarios, the problem with them is that the transformation of such iterators (both synchronous and asynchronous), combined with the managing of their associated subscriptions (for example, cleaning up every event listener you subscribed to, or closing all of the files you opened a connection to) can easily become difficult to manage and can grow out of control easily without a solid framework to build around.

-As well as this, the problem becomes much more complicated when we introduce lists of data (potentially asynchronous) which *cannot be pulled from* (ie. they cannot be accessed on demand, eg. a stream containing the coordinates of mouse movements — the user controls them, not the programmer).
+As well as this, the problem becomes much more complicated when we introduce lists of data (potentially asynchronous) which cannot be pulled from (ie. they cannot be accessed on demand, eg. a stream containing the coordinates of mouse movements — the user controls them, not the programmer).
 In this case the production / creation of the data cannot be strictly controlled by us.
-This is where the concept of **reactive programming** comes in to play, and is the problem that {{LibName}} aims to solve, by providing an easy way to manage, transform, and subscribe to created streams of events.
+This is where the concept of reactive programming comes in to play, and is the problem that {{LibName}} aims to solve, by providing an easy way to manage, transform, and subscribe to created streams of events.

 ### Reactive Programming

 Reactive programming with {{LibName}} provides a few new primary data
-structures: the **Source**, which describes both synchronous and asynchronous streams of events, the **Sink**, which is used to subscribe to sources, and the **Operator**, allowing for the aggregation and transformation of sources.
+structures: the Source, which describes both synchronous and asynchronous streams of events, the Sink, which is used to subscribe to sources, and the Operator, allowing for the aggregation and transformation of sources.

 This allows us to transform collections of complicated asynchronous events as simply as we would filter the values in an array.